immersive-arts/Blimpy/apps/ios-remote/readme.md

 ## Installation

-To compile and upload the app to an iPad you need "XCode" and a "Apple Developer Account" unless the iPad is registered to your iCloud account (i think...).
+To compile and run the app to an iPad you need "Xcode" on your Mac.
+Before building and running, make sure to set up the project with your own provisioning profile.

 ### Dependencies